DeloitteDigitalUK/jira-agile-metrics/README.md

 During this time, the browser will wait, and threads will block.

-**Warning:** The web server does not encrypt requests, which means that by default JIRA credentials are transmitted in plain-text.
-You are strongly adviced to configure a reverse proxy (e.g. `nginx`) with SSL enabled in front of it.
+**Warning:** The web server does not encrypt requests, which means that by default JIRA/Trello credentials are transmitted in plain-text.
+You are strongly advised to configure a reverse proxy (e.g. `nginx`) with SSL enabled in front of it.

 #### Using Docker to run the web server